The Bankrate promise

-While that is the most basic idea in terms of what the SIPC does, there is more nuance to how it works.
+While that is what the SIPC does in a nutshell, there is more nuance to how it works.
 We’ll cover those details here.

 However, there are circumstances in which investors are covered for more than $500,000.
 This happens primarily when investors have multiple accounts of different types.
 For instance, if you have a traditional individual retirement account (IRA) and a Roth IRA at the same brokerage, the SIPC will insure them separately.
 Thus, you will be insured up to $1 million between the two accounts.